 If you select a customer managed KMS Key to use for encryption, you must establish IAM policies that allow Amazon WorkSpaces to use the KMS Key on behalf of an IAM user in your account who launches encrypted WorkSpaces.
 That user also needs permission to use Amazon WorkSpaces.
-For more information about creating and editing IAM user policies, see Managing IAM Policies in the IAM User Guide and Managing IAM Policies in the
+For more information about creating and editing IAM user policies, see Managing IAM Policies in the IAM User Guide and Identity and access management for WorkSpaces.